themanyone/voice_typing/README.md

 ./whisper-server -l en -m models/ggml-tiny.en.bin --port 7777 --convert
 ```

 This works, for testing.
-But for better results, you may want to [install some Voice Activity Detection](https://github.com/ggml-org/whisper.cpp?tab=readme-ov-file#voice-activity-detection-vad) (VAD) and start `whisper-server` that way, e.g.
+But for even better results, you may want to [install some Voice Activity Detection](https://github.com/ggml-org/whisper.cpp?tab=readme-ov-file#voice-activity-detection-vad) (VAD) and start `whisper-server` that way, e.g.

 ```shell
 whisper-server -l en -vm models/ggml-silero-v6.2.0.bin --vad -m models/ggml-base.en-q5_1.bin --convert --port 7777
 ```
 Edit `voice_client` to change the server location from localhost to wherever it resides on the network.

-Run it.
+Run the client.
 ```shell
 ./voice_client
 ```